 As I needed a bigger (but still 50cc) scooter to comfortably sit 2 people there were basically 2 choices in Montreal: Vespa/Piaggio or Scootterre.

-Can’t remember the model, but a brand new good size Piaggio with 2 helmets and a box at the back of the scooter had a price tag of around C$6k with taxes and Vespa is even more expensive.
+Can’t remember the model, but a brand new good size Piaggio with 2 helmets and a box at the back had a price tag of around C$6k with taxes and Vespa is even more expensive.

-At the same time, Quebec/Chinese Scootterre Voyageur Urban with the same 2 helmets and a box was just around C$4k.
+At the same time, Quebec/Chinese Scootterre Voyageur Urbain with the same 2 helmets and a box was under C$4k.

 While Italians definitely build nice and better quality scooters, I couldn’t overpay that much for the thing, that will be used mostly for fun and just half of the year at best.